Skip to content

 Package: @moostjs/event-cli

-Build command-line applications with decorator-based command routing, typed options, and auto-generated help.
+Build command-line applications with decorator-based command routing (@Cli), typed options (@CliOption), and auto-generated help.
+Commands use the same route-style patterns as HTTP, and options are parsed automatically.

 Get started with CLI →